Psybah/automatic-water-tap/README.md

-##Challenges and Learnings
+## Challenges and Learnings
 - Challenges: Initial difficulties with the ultrasonic sensor readings and servo motor movement.
 - Learnings: Improved understanding of Arduino programming and hardware troubleshooting.

-##Contributors
+## Contributors
-Abiodun Oluwamurewa - Project Lead
+- Abiodun Oluwamurewa - Project Lead
-Ewansiha Victory - Assitanct Project Lead
+- Ewansiha Victory - Assitanct Project Lead
-All members of Group B -
+- All members of Group B